didomi/redux-orm-angular/README.md

 ## Usage

-### Setup `redux-orm` and `ORM.instance`
+### Configuration

+**Setup `redux-orm`**

-The first step to use this package is to install and configure `redux-orm` in your project.
+The first step to use this package is to install and configure `redux-orm` in your project with a reducer indicating where the DB state should be stored.
 See [redux-orm](https://github.com/tommikaikkonen/redux-orm) documentation for more information.
+We also assume that `redux` and `angular-redux/store` are setup, and that you have a Redux store available.

+**Set `ORM.angularConfig`**

+This package relies configuration properties indicating what `redux-orm` instance to use and what slice of the state hosts the ORM database.

+The configuration is provided as an `angularConfig` static property set on the `ORM` class exported by `redux-orm`:

+ - `angularConfig.instance`: the `redux-orm` instance to use.
+ - `angularConfig.stateKey`: the key in the Redux state that holds the ORM database and that your reducer is acting on.
+The database should be instantiated by your code separately with an empty DB state.

-After initiating an `ORM` instance and registering models, you need to store that instance on the `ORM` class:
+After initiating an `ORM` instance and registering models, you need to add the configuration to the `ORM` class:

 ```javascript
 import { ORM } from 'redux-orm';